Federal PLUS Loans

 Federal Direct Graduate PLUS Loans (Grad PLUS)

-- Log onto StudentLoans.gov using your (student) FSA ID and password.
+- Log onto Studentaid.gov using your (student) FSA ID and password.

 - Once logged in, click on the Apply for a PLUS Loan link.
-This will complete a new Master Promissory Note (MPN) for the Direct Graduate PLUS Loan and start the credit check process.
+This will start the credit check process for all borrowers and will direct new borrowers to complete a Master Promissory Note (MPN).

 - Once Loyola is notified of the approval, the Graduate PLUS Loan is certified and added to the financial aid award within 7-10 days.

-- If the credit check is not approved, additional information will be provided so you can contact the Direct Loan Serving Center to receive more specific information about the decision.
+- If the credit check is not approved, additional information will be provided so you can contact the Direct Loan Servicing Center to receive more specific information about the decision.

 - Graduate PLUS Loan approvals must be received 10 days prior to the end of the term.